 (NB There is currently some confusion about road numbering.
 The N340 coast road is currently being turned into a (free) motorway .
 Generally speaking, the original N340 follows the coast and goes through all the coastal towns.
 The duplicate motorway runs inland on viaducts and through tunnels.
 When this project started, the motorway was designated as N340 and the original road re-designated as N340a (N340a 'Costa').
 However, it has now been decided to call the motorway A7.
 This change has been implemented on the large overhead signs, but not always on the kilometre markers at the side of the road and your map may still call it the N340.
 The old road, where duplicated by the motorway, remains N340a.
 The European road number has not, however, changed; remains as E15 and follows the motorway where it exists.
-(Behind Marbella, which is in the opposite direction to the direction you need to follow, there are actually parallel to each other a N340, an A7 and an A7P (a private toll road)!)
+(If you think this is confusing, behind Marbella, which is in the opposite direction to the direction you need to follow, there are actually parallel to each other a N340, an A7 and an A7P (a private toll road)!)

 After a fairly short distance (c2km) there will be signs to take you off the road into Málaga town - do not follow these.
 You want the 'Ronda de Málaga', which is the Málaga by-pass.
 Follow signs for Motril (A7) or Almería (A7) - Do not at this stage follow the signs for Granada or Sevilla or Córdoba (these take you to Granada via the inland N331/A359/A92).

 (If you find yourself at this point at about lunchtime or suppertime) you could leave the motorway before Nerja at the exit at Kilometre 285 signed for Cómpeta and Torrox and go back to the coast road (N340a Costa).
 Don't stop in Torrox Costa (the unappealing seaside part of inland Torrox) but continue towards Nerja.
 Between Torrox Costa and Nerja there are some beach-side restaurants.
-Look out for a large beached boat and a tent sign.
-After lunch/supper carry on towards Nerja and Almuñecar on the N340.
-Nerja also has supermarkets if you need to lay in supplies.

 About 1 km after the Salobreña turn off (just after Kilometre Post 328) there will be another turn off signed for Granada.
 Take this (N323/E902/A44) towards Granada.